galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 To create a heatmap, ordination plot, or boxplot you can continue with your dataset or use the same as we do for the next sections.

 > <comment-title></comment-title>
-> - we now use normalised data and a different dataset than for the rarefaction curve, as this dataset has more metadata
+> - We now use normalised data and a different dataset than for the rarefaction curve, as this dataset has more metadata
-> - however, this normalised data cannot be use for rarefaction analysis, which requires raw data.
+> - However, this normalised data cannot be use for rarefaction analysis, which requires raw data.
 Rarefaction analysis examines the distribution of sequencing depth across samples by counting the number of observed species or OTUs.
 Normalised data loses information about the original sequencing depth, making it impossible to accurately evaluate species richness.
 {: .comment}